theduckingtraveller/theduckingtraveller.github.io/_posts/2019-12-12-Bryce-Antelope.md

 ![image1]({{site.baseurl}}/assets/img/bryce/7.jpg){:height="400px" width="840px"}

-#### Horseshoe Bend
+# Horseshoe Bend

 ![image1]({{site.baseurl}}/assets/img/bryce/9.jpg)

-From Orderville, we started to make our way to Page,AZ which is about an hour and half drive.
-The drive itself is very scenic and shorter in comparasion to the previous days hectic schedule.
+From Orderville, we started to make our way to Page, AZ which is about an hour and half drive.
+The drive itself is very scenic and shorter in comparison to the previous days hectic schedule.
+Around an hour into the trip, we made a pitstop at Wahweep.
+It has the most gorgeous views of the Wahweep bay.

 ![image1]({{site.baseurl}}/assets/img/bryce/10.jpg)

+I really loved just sitting still and taking in the gorgeous mountains, the vast clear blue sky and the crystal clear water below.

+One of the most important things to note to here and the biggest tip I can give is to keep track of the time.
+This is where two time zones collide and it can get quite confusing as to what the time really is.

 ![image1]({{site.baseurl}}/assets/img/bryce/12.jpg)

+Horseshoe bend is notably one of the most touristy location in Utah.
+I honestly thought it would be underwhelming but after the short hike to the bend, I was blown away.
+The bend is really breath-taking and truly worth the hype.

 ![image1]({{site.baseurl}}/assets/img/bryce/11.jpg){:height="400px" width="840px"}

+The bend is famous for its sunset and sunrise views.
+We stayed a while among the crowd.
+There were a LOT of people but everyone was very respectable and just enjoying the view.

-### Antelope Canyon National Park
+# Antelope Canyon National Park

 [Antelope Canyon Tour](https://navajonationparks.org/guided-tour-operators/antelope-canyon-tour-operators/)